lordnull/dice.js/README.md

 --------------

 Many DnD players are familiar with the "4 dice, drop lowest" method of rolling character attributes.
-While this can be achieved in javascript with some code and inspecting the results, the goal is to allow many rolls to be written without needing to know how to code.
+While this can be achieved in JavaScript with some code and inspecting the results, the goal is to allow many rolls to be written without needing to know how to code.
 This is where roll modifiers come in.